 If you miss a test due to circumstances beyond your control (e.g., illness or an accident), contact the instructor within 7 days with a Verification of Illness or Injury form or use ACORN to self-declare your absences without medical documentation (note that you may only use this once per term).
-If you miss the final exam, you will need to file a petition to write it in a future term.
-Please contact your registrar for assistance.

-If your request is approved, the weight of the missed test will be redistributed to the cumulative final exam (up to 50%) and Written Assignment (up to 30%).
+If your request is approved, the weight of the missed test will be redistributed to other tests (up to 50% per test) and Written Assignment (up to 30%).

-If, on the day of your test/exam, you feel you're unable to write or have an approved Special Consideration Request to miss the assessment, DO NOT begin to write the test/exam.
+If, on the day of your test, you feel you're unable to write or have an approved Special Consideration Request to miss the assessment, DO NOT begin to write the test.